clemsonciti/workshop-R/_episodes/03-Data Structures.md

 b   <- c("TRUE", "FALSE")
 ```

 If a vector is combined from variables of different types, R tries to "coerce" them into the same type.
-For example, logicals can be coerced into numbers (TRUE becomes 1, and FALSE becomes zero):
+For example, logicals can be coerced into numbers (TRUE becomes 1, and FALSE becomes 0):

 ```r
 c(TRUE, FALSE)